Non-commutative space engine: a boost to thermodynamic processes: Otto cycle with coupled harmonic oscillator

-We have considered the hot reservoir temperature $T_h = 2K$ and that of the cold reservoir temperature $T_c = 1K$.
-The frequency for the coupled oscillator is considered as $\omega_1= 4$ and $\omega_2= 3$ for the evaluation of the efficiency of the Otto cycle with respect to the variation of the coupling strength.
-The efficiency of the Otto cycle with coupled harmonic oscillator as the working substance remains constant with the change in the coupling parameter as shown in Fig.~(\ref{fig1}).
-The nature of the effect is similar to the variation shown in the work~\cite{thom}.
-So, we can infer that the coupling strength of the coupled oscillators results in a constant efficiency even for the two different approaches.
+We have considered the hot reservoir temperature $T_h = 4K$ and that of the cold reservoir temperature $T_c = 1K$.
+The frequency of the coupled oscillator is considered as $\omega_1= 4$ MHz and $\omega_2= 3$ MHz for the evaluation of the efficiency of the Otto cycle with respect to the variation of the coupling strength.
+For the analysis of the efficiency of the engine we have numerically simulated the efficiency factor with respect to the coupling parameter.
+The efficiency of the Otto cycle with coupled harmonic oscillator as the working substance remains constant with the change in the coupling parameter.
+The efficiency for the engine model with the coupled harmonic oscillator considered in our analysis produces an equivalent result to the previously studied models~\cite{thom}.
+One can infer from all these different analysis that the coupling of harmonic oscillators does not provide any good advantage to the efficiency for this specific engine model.
+So, we can conclude that the coupling strength of the coupled oscillators results in a constant efficiency even for the two different approaches.